| 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | Next | |

 Origin of the Baroque Style

 The Counter-Reformation was the Catholic Church's reaction to the Protestant Reformation spearheaded by Martin Luther in 1517.
 After suffering great losses in political influence and church membership, reforms were initiated in the Catholic Church to help recapture and retain parishioners.
 The Council of Trent (1545–63) decided art and music should express Christianity more directly and connect with the average worshipper emotionally.
-In other words, music should be understandable and attractive to the faithful.
+In other words, music should be both attractive and understandable to the faithful.
 Thus, the Baroque style was born in early 17th century Italian Churches.
 Baroque arts are characterized by clear cut emotions, mannerism and ornate detail.
 This style eventually spread across Europe and became a vital part of both sacred and secular art.

 Tuscan Colonnades | During the mid-17th century, Gian Lorenzo Bernini (1598-1680) designed Saint Peter's Square (Piazza San Pietro) and the Tuscan Colonnades under the patronage of Pope Alexander VII.
 The Rome churches and public works of Bernini are among the finest examples of Baroque architecture and sculpture.